-Inventories are stated at the lower of cost or market.
+Inventories are stated at the lower of cost or net realizable value.
 Cost is determined using the weighted average method.
 Provisions are made for excessive, slow moving and obsolete inventories as well as for inventories with carrying values in excess of market value.
 Certain factors could impact the realizable value of inventory.
 Therefore, we continually evaluate the recoverability based on assumptions about customer demand and market conditions.
 The evaluation may take into consideration historical usage, expected demand, anticipated sales price, new product development schedules, the effect new products might have on the sale of existing products, product obsolescence, customer concentrations, and other factors.
-The reserve or write-down is equal to the difference between the cost of inventory and the estimated market value based upon assumptions about future demand and market conditions.
+The reserve or write-down is equal to the difference between the cost of inventory and the estimated net realizable value based upon assumptions about future demand and market conditions.
 If actual market conditions are less favorable than those projected by management, additional inventory reserves or write-downs may be required, which could negatively impact our gross profit margin and operating results.
 If actual market conditions are more favorable, we may have higher gross profit margin when products that have been previously reserved or written down are eventually sold.
 The sale of previously reserved inventory did not have a material impact on our gross margin percentage for any of the years presented.
-Provisions for inventories valuation were RMB98.8 million, RMB439.0 million and RMB313.7 million(US\$48.2 million) in 2015, 2016 and 2017, respectively.
+Provisions for inventories valuation were RMB439.0 million, RMB313.7 million and RMB220.2 million (US\$32.0 million) in 2016, 2017 and 2018, respectively.

 In addition, we analyze our firm purchase commitments, if any, at each period end.
 Provision is made in the current period if the net realizable value after considering estimated costs to convert polysilicon into saleable finished goods is higher than market selling price of finished goods as of the end of a reporting period.
-There was no loss provision recorded related to these long-term contracts for each of the three years ended December 31, 2015, 2016 and 2017.
+There was no loss provision recorded related to these long-term contracts for each of the three years ended December 31, 2016, 2017 and 2018.